TastySnax12/CrystalShireEngine/README.md

 the Radio Tower to be more in line with Generation 2.
 This also provides a workaround for the lack of a dual-slot feature.

 **Q3:** Why isn't [X] Pokemon in the game?
 **A3:** PPG2 only contains Pokemon from Generations 1-4, with all forms present.
-There are also some unused beta Pokemon in the code for trade compatability, but are inaccessible in-game without debug features or trading.
-These are subject to removal.
 The same applies to moves, as all moves from Generations 1-4 are present and functional (with the exception of double-battle only moves, which are either removed or changed in functionality).

 **Q4:** I like what you're doing!
 Can I help?